mlanser/100-days-of-code/r2-log.md

 * More time with Python modules, packages, subpackages, namespaces, and stuff :-)
 * Learning learning learning ... about __init__.py, __main__.py, executable directories, and more.

+### R2D3 - 26MAY2020
+* More on functions, callable object, classes, and stuff :-)
+* Also reviewing lambda functions, extended parameter syntax, extended call syntax ... my head hurts!